 Privacy Policy

 I’m Jo Myers-Walker, artist, and owner of this website at theleftbankstudio.com.
-The wonderful technology that makes it easier for an artist to have a website and mailing list, also works behind the scenes in ways that you might not realize affect your privacy.
+The wonderful technology that makes it easier for an artist to have a website, also works behind the scenes in ways that you might not realize affect your privacy.
 On this page, my website assistants and I have tried to list the ways that information about you may be collected by the technology associated with this website, and used by me and by the companies providing the services.
 You can use this knowledge to decide whether or not to visit the website or use the services that are described, or take other steps to protect your privacy.

 I’m not an expert on data privacy!
 The information on this page reflects how we believe these things work.
 The examples given on this page are illustrative, not an exhaustive list, of the data that I, and the services I use, may collect and use about you.
-When we talk about services like WordPress.com and MailChimp, those companies’ actual Privacy Policies, found on their respective websites, are the best sources for complete information about them and the specific data they collect.
+When we talk about services like WordPress.com, those companies’ actual Privacy Policies, found on their respective websites, are the best sources for complete information about them and the specific data they collect.
 We have tried to provide links to those policies.

 We’ve tried to include all the aspects of this we can think of and will add more if they come to our attention.
 I reserve the right to correct any errors, inaccuracies, or omissions in the information provided here.